Pylons/pyramid/docs/narr/testing.rst

 configurator with an authorization policy), like when you invoke application code via a unit test, :app:`Pyramid` API functions will tend to either fail or return default results.
-So how do you test the branch of the code in this view function that raises :exc:`Forbidden`?
+So how do you test the branch of the code in this view function that raises :exc:`HTTPForbidden`?

 The testing API provided by :app:`Pyramid` allows you to simulate various application registry registrations for use under a unit testing framework